dlealv/officescripts-unit-test-framework/README.md

 ---

-## ⚡ Lazy Initialization (How It Works)
+## Lazy Initialization: What You Need to Know

 - **Logger Singleton:**
-  - You do **not** have to manually create the Logger instance with `Logger.getInstance()` before logging.
+  - You do **not** have to manually create the Logger instance before using it.
-  - If you call any logging method directly (such as `Logger.info("...")`) before explicit initialization, the Logger instance will be **automatically created** with **default settings** (`WARN` level, `EXIT` action).
+  - If you call any logging method (e.g., `Logger.info("...")`) before calling `getInstance()`, the Logger will be **automatically created** with default settings (`WARN` level, `EXIT` action).
 - **Default ConsoleAppender:**
   - If you log a message and **no appender** has been added, a `ConsoleAppender` will be **automatically created and added**.
-  - This ensures logs are never lost, even if you forget to add an appender.
+This ensures logs are never lost, even if you forget to add an appender.
 - **Appenders:**
-  - Appenders are singletons and use lazy initialization, especially `ConsoleAppender` and `ExcelAppender`.
+  - Appender singletons (`ConsoleAppender`, `ExcelAppender`) are lazily initialized.
-  - For `ExcelAppender`, the first call requires the cell range; subsequent calls return the existing instance and ignore new arguments.
+  - For `ExcelAppender`, the first call requires the cell range; subsequent calls return the singleton and ignore new arguments.

-**Result:**
+**Summary:**
-You can start using the Logger immediately, but for best control, explicitly initialize it and add appenders as shown below.
+You can start logging immediately, but for best results (and explicit configuration), initialize the Logger and add your desired appenders as shown below.

 ---

-## Quick Start
+## Getting Started

 ### 1. Add the Logger to Your Script